JFast/LAR_Sequence_Evaluation/README.md

 ### `Fitting.py`

 Contains functions for the analytical approximation of data points representing the temporal evolution of the glottal area and the vocal fold edge angle and distance using different model functions.
-Further contains helper functions for identification of relevant points (intersections, inflections, etc.), conversion between representations, iterative identification of linear segments of MIT-LAR stimulation droplet trajectories, calculation of derivatives, estimation of characteristical angular velocities, and RMSE/MAE calculation.
+Contains auxiliary functions for identification of relevant points (intersections, inflections, etc.), conversion between representations, iterative identification of linear segments of MIT-LAR stimulation droplet trajectories, calculation of derivatives, estimation of characteristical angular velocities, and RMSE/MAE calculation.

 ### `DisplayVideo.py`

-Contains functions for window handling, frame sequence input/output, and visualization of (intermediate) results of algorithm for automatic extraction of glottal parameters.
+Contains auxiliary functions for window handling, frame sequence input/output, and visualization of (intermediate) results of algorithm for automatic extraction of glottal parameters.

 ## Main Algorithms

 ### `LAR_Onset_Detection.py`

+Performs automatic detection of glottal reference point and contour and attempts automatic correction of glottal midline orientation (strictly vertical orientation desired).
+Estimates temporal evolution of glottal area and vocal fold edge angle and distance over frame sequence.
+Performs analytical modeling of identified time courses using different fit functions.
+Returns results (frame sequences, text file containing result summary, plots, image files).